abumalick/abdullah.hilson.net/src/content/blog/tools.md

 ## Messaging & Social

-- [Whatsapp](https://www.whatsapp.com/) - A popular messaging app for personal and group chats.
 - [Telegram](https://telegram.org/) - A secure messaging app with channels and groups.
 - [Signal](https://signal.org/) - A privacy-focused messaging app with end-to-end encryption.